 Above is my finished French Onion Soup, it was super easy to make, although I would have liked to brown my onions a bit more for that deep brown colour that is so integral to the flavour of the soup.
 I really enjoyed having minimal herbs and spices to think about and put in, it was all done with one OXO Stock Pot.
 Salt and Pepper were the only real additions I made to it.
 It was sweet, herby, oniony and delicious.

-The second soup was a Spicy Butternut Squash, I left the chilli out of mine, and although I usually do like the warmth of chilli I already had an idea about this soup being a sweet winter warmer.
-Making soup with OXO was soup-er easy.
+Spicy Butternut Squash, I left the chilli out of mine, and although I usually do like the warmth of chilli I already had an idea about this soup being a sweet winter warmer.
+Making soup with OXO cubes was soup-er easy.
 This one was also straightforward, onions, ginger, roasted butternut squash, stock and then whiz into a smooth consistency.

-My third and last soup of the evening was a Carrot and Beetroot soup with Mint.
+And, last of the evening was a Carrot and Beetroot soup with Mint.
 This one was very chunky, the amount of time you’d need to blend it down was much more time than we had, in fact, we’d probably of needed an industrial blender or to cook the beets and carrot down a lot further.
 It’s one I am looking forward to trying again, though.

 Yes, that is me on the set of Saturday Kitchen – I was super excited to get to see it!